SolCharms/xAndria/README.md

 ## Initializing a Forum

 The forum is where all the business takes place.
-It is an account that stores all the data needed protocol-wide.
+It is an account that stores all the data needed protocol-wide including managerial pubkeys, protocol fees, reputation points for various actions, and account field size constraints.
 To initialize a forum account, one must decide on all the protocol fees and all the ways reputation can be earned.
-To configure a forum, we need to input all the required parameters into the config file (../config_devnet/forumConfig-devnet.ts).
+To configure a forum, we need to input all the required parameters into the config file (../cli_configs/devnet/forumConfig-devnet.ts).
 Here's mine:

 ![Screenshot from 2023-03-13 21-43-54](https://user-images.githubusercontent.com/97003046/224870596-d38aac72-eb85-43e8-a994-1cb2b8f77327.png)